This has been difficult semester and I am unhappy with my academic performance. What are my options?

 If you are experiencing a psychological emergency, please call the 24-hour Crisis Line at 217.359.4141 or 911.

 The Counseling Center has additional COVID-19 resources available.

 Where can I find a list of campus resources that may be helpful?

 Visit the COVID-19 resource page from Student Affairs for available campus support services.

 My financial situation has been greatly impacted by COVID-19 events.
 Are there any financial resources I should consider?

 Please feel free to reach out to your FAA departmental advisor, the FAA Academic Affairs Office, or the Student Assistance Center (217.333.0050 or firstname.lastname@example.org) to discuss your concerns.
-We all work together and may be able help you identify the best resources for your situation.
-The Office of the Dean of Students has other helpful suggestions.
+We all work together and may be able to help you identify the best resources for your situation.
+The Office of the Dean of Students has other useful suggestions.

 I've had some trouble with my lease and rental office due to COVID-19 concerns.
 What should I do?